ucr-rhic/ucr-rhic.github.io/how-tos/star_alma9.md

 	- For example to login to the gateway and Alma 9 node in one go do `ssh -t username@ssh.sdcc.bnl.gov ssh starsub04`
 		- This assumes you have your ssh private key loaded into the agent [see](ssh_agent.md).
 - Alma 9 can only use NFS formatted disks
-	- To setup NFS disks do the following:
+	- To setup NFS disks do the following (note that the first three of these thing have to actually be done in your .login or .cshrc scripts. you cannot do this later.
+You can set up root later, I believe):
 		1. In your *.cshrc* login script replace `setenv GROUP_DIR /afs/rhic.bnl.gov/star/group` to `setenv GROUP_DIR /star/nfs4/AFS/star/group`
 		2. One line above where you just did the replacement in the *.cshrc* file add `setenv USE_NFS4 1`
 		3. If you have a *.login* script replace `setenv GROUP_DIR /afs/rhic.bnl.gov/star/group` to `setenv GROUP_DIR /star/nfs4/AFS/star/group`